wytm97/regexsynth-java/README.md

 # **Future Work**

-Trie to Acyclic tree
+// TODO

 # **Documentation**

-You can find the library documentation on this Wiki.
+You can find the library documentation on this github's [Wiki](https://github.com/wytm97/regexsynth-java/wiki/Documentation).

 # **Other Implmentations**

+// TODO